-For the 2019|20 financial year, a loss of € 824 thousand (prior year: loss of € 430 thousand) before taxes, and a tax benefit of € 205 thousand (prior year: € 99 thousand) for value changes on derivatives with a hedging relationship to the underlying transaction, were recognised in other comprehensive income.
+For the 2019|20 financial year, a loss of \notin 824 thousand (prior year: loss of \notin 430 thousand) before taxes, and a tax benefit of \notin 205 thousand (prior year: \notin 99 thousand) for value changes on derivatives with a hedging relationship to the underlying transaction, were recognised in other comprehensive income.
 Both in the year under review and the prior year, there was no hedge ineffectiveness to be recognised.
-Net derivative gains of € 117 thousand relating to already fulfilled underlying transactions were reclassified from the reserve for hedging instruments (cash flow hedges) to the income statement.
-The fair values of the derivatives remained in the balance sheet until their settlement.
-At the prior-year balance sheet date, already-realised net derivative gains of € 50 thousand remained in the reserve for hedging instruments (cash flow hedges), to be held there until the underlying transaction was fulfilled.
+Net derivative gains of \notin 117 thousand relating to already fulfilled underlying transactions were reclassified from the reserve for hedging instruments (cash flow hedges) to the income statement.
+The fair values of the derivative gains of \notin 50 thousand remained in the reserve for hedging instruments (cash flow hedges), to be held there until the underlying transaction was fulfilled.